The Last Son

 Story Breakdown

-The film presents its narrative with careful attention to pacing and character development.
+The title presents its narrative with careful attention to pacing and character development.
 Isaac LeMay, a murderous outlaw, learns he is cursed by a prophecy: one of his children will kill him.
 To prevent this, he hunts down each of his estranged children, including long-lost son Cal.
 With bounty hunters and Sheriff Solomon on his tail, LeMay must find a way to stop his children and end the curse.
 The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

 Narrative Structure

-- Opening Hook: The film establishes its world and central conflict efficiently in the opening act.
+- Opening Hook: The title establishes its world and central conflict efficiently in the opening act.

 - Character Arc: Character development is present but somewhat formulaic, following familiar patterns without adding fresh perspectives to the genre.